Axway/open-banking-docs/content/en/docs/Configuration/consent-app-customizations.md

 ### Account balance

-If accessible, it is considered a best practice to inform the account balance under the payment amount in the `obbr-payment-consent-2.tmpl` file.
+If accessible, it is considered a best practice to present the account balance under the payment amount in the `obbr-payment-consent-2.tmpl` file.

 ![payment-amount](/Images/consent-page-payment-amount.png)